Is Overbooking Flights Legal in Europe?

 Well, to accommodate all passengers, airlines will deny boarding to those with the lowest fares or bookings made furthest in advance, given that they’re usually least likely to have paid non-refundable fares.

-And this could mean major inconvenience for you: you’ve arrived at your departure airport on time only to be told your ticket has been canceled and you won’t be able to board your flight!
+However, this could mean a major inconvenience for you: you’ve arrived at the airport and checked in on time only to be told you are not allowed to board your flight!

-To make things better, the European Union Regulation 261/2004 stipulates that passengers denied boarding due to overbooking are entitled to receive compensation from airlines in certain cases.
+To make things better, the European Union Regulation EC 261/2004 stipulates that passengers denied boarding due to overbooking are entitled to receive compensation from airlines in certain circumstances.

-If you were recently denied boarding on a flight and were wondering whether or not overbooking is legal in Europe, we’ve got answers.
+If you were bumped off a flight due to overbooking and were wondering whether or not overbooking is legal in Europe, we’ve got the answers.

 The first condition is that the airline must inform you at the time of booking (or in the confirmation of booking) that your seat is subject to being overbooked.
 Additionally, airlines must have a clear compensation policy for how they will handle overbooking and must explain the circumstances in which you can claim compensation if your flight is overbooked.